mineralvatten/rps/README.md

 # rps
-type game() in console to play
-(a rock paper scissors minigame created to complete an assignment in the Odin project)
+a rock paper scissors minigame created to complete an assignment in the Odin project